 If the Discovery Adventures representative is not there at first, please wait up to 30 minutes, and then proceed to take a taxi, or call our local staff at who will assist you in getting to the start hotel.

 Please note that Day 1 is an arrival day and no activities have been planned, so you may arrive at any time.
 Similarly the last day is a departure day in which no activities are planned.

-Your Tour Leader will contact you at the hotel on Day 1 and make sure you are settled comfortably.
+Your CEO will contact you at the hotel on Day 1 and make sure you are settled comfortably.
 If you arrive late, s/he will leave you a message detailing what time and where you should meet the next morning.
 Your Leader will organize a short meeting soon after arrival, during which you will meet other tour participants and receive information about general and specific aspects of the trip.